-Black students nearly two times as likely to be suspended as white peers in the ICCSD
+Black students over five times as likely to be suspended as white peers in the ICCSD

 December 20, 2019